 Welcoming the international community’s renewed approach to addressing both root causes and consequences of fragility, we at World Vision believe that external and internal efforts are needed to achieve transformational change for children, families and communities in fragile contexts.

 In our advocacy and programming collaboration with the EU, the World Vision EU Representation contributes to our global strategy by aligning humanitarian, development, and peacebuilding efforts.
 We showcase these particular efforts through our nexus approach with EU-relevant evidence from the ground.
 We also focus our work on fragile contexts engaging with EU mechanisms at all levels.

 We believe in a world without violence against children.
-This year we celebrate 30 years of the United Nations Convention of the Rights of the Child (UNCRC), an international human rights treaty that grants all children and young people an inclusive set of rights.
+It has been 30 years since the United Nations Convention of the Rights of the Child (UNCRC), an international human rights treaty that grants all children and young people an inclusive set of rights was founded.
 The EU has made a strong commitment to promote, protect and fulfil the rights of children, according to principles set in the Convention.